 Food cravings and why we have them

-The most common food cravings I hear about are for sugary foods, chocolate, salty foods such as crisps, fatty foods like cheese and fried foods and carbs like pasta and pizza.
+The most common food cravings I hear about are for sugary foods, chocolate, salty foods such as crisps, fatty foods like cheese, fried foods and carbs like pasta and pizza.

 Although it’s ok to indulge in these foods once in a while, I think we can all agree that giving into these cravings every time would not be good in the long term.

-There are many reasons we may crave certain foods.
-It can either be because of nutritional deficiencies, signs of hormonal imbalance, lack of sleep, or because of physical activity or stress levels.
+There are many reasons we crave certain foods.
+It can be because of nutritional deficiencies, signs of hormonal imbalance, lack of sleep, or because of physical activity or stress levels.

 Sugar cravings are the most common, and the one many of us find hard to resist!
 If you are anything like me, you will crave chocolate before your periods!
 But did you know, a craving for chocolate is normally a sign of low magnesium levels and cravings for meat or cheese are often seen as a sign of low iron or calcium levels.

 It’s also true that many of us will reach for something sweet when stressed or low on energy.
 This is because sugar stimulates our brains, releasing serotonin, our ‘feel good’ hormone.
 When glucose levels are in short supply, our body will tell us we need to eat.

 The problem is that eating sugary foods will only give us a quick fix.
 We will soon crash and look for more sugar to replace that high.